jonaswagner/sctp4nat/README.md

 This library is not finished yet.
 But if you still want to try it out, you should know some stuff beforehand:
 - This library uses usrsctp via JNI interface.
-- The usrysctp-part of this library is not cross-compiled yet.
+- The usrsctp-part of this library is not cross-compiled yet.
 Thus, it only works on linux.
 It is tested on Ubuntu 16.04.

 ## Code samples
 To make the library more easy-to-use for you guys, here's a small code sample of how to create a client and a server.